-This includes everything you ever wanted to know about neodymium magnets on the internet.
+This includes everything you ever wanted to know about neodymium magnets and their use.

 You will learn:

-Neodymium (Nd-Fe-B) magnets, known as neo magnets, are common rare earth magnets composed of neodymium (Nd), iron (Fe), boron (B), and transition metals.
+A Neodymium (Nd-Fe-B) magnet is a common rare earth magnet composed of neodymium (Nd), iron (Fe), boron (B), and transition metals.
 They have superior performance in applications because of their strong magnetic field, which is 1.4 teslas (T), a unit of magnetic induction or flux density.

 Neodymium magnets are categorized by how they are manufactured, which is sintered or bonded.
 They have become the most widely used of magnets since their development in 1984.